aztfmod/terraform-azurerm-caf-virtual-network/examples/virtualnetwork_simple_network_watcher/README.md

-# Azure Virtual Network
+# Azure Virtual Network with Network Watcher

-Creates a simple Azure Virtual Network test environment.
+Creates a simple Azure Virtual Network test environment with Network Watcher, flow logs and traffic analytics enabled.

 ## Usage
 To run this example, simply execute: